MLK Dreamfest Celebration

 The goal of the 2017 Dreamfest will be to display the most powerful tools that he used in the civil rights movement, including universal, unconditional love, forgiveness and nonviolence.
 The theme of this year’s Dreamfest is “Healing Race Relations through Conversation and Participation”.

 Saturday, January 14 | 9 a.m. | Free

 Tellebration brings together two exceptional African-American storytellers, Willa Brigham and Donna Washington, and talented author Johnny Ray Moore for a morning designed to engage children through the art of storytelling demonstrating the themes of Conversation and Participation to learn more about Dr. King and his teachings.

 DREAMFEST: Diversity Summit

 Cary Arts Center

-The MLK, Jr. Day of Service is a great way to give back to your community.
-Volunteers will spend the afternoon doing a variety of hands-on tasks to help maintain and beautify the area around Middle Creek Community Center.
+The MLK, Jr. Day of Service is a great way to give back to your community Through Participation.
+Volunteers will spend contribute their time doing a variety of hands-on tasks to help maintain and beautify the area around Middle Creek Community Center.
 Please be prepared to get dirty!
 Coordinated by the Town of Cary Spruce program.
 Registration is required.
 Call (919) 469-4301 or email firstname.lastname@example.org for quick and easy registration.
 All ages are welcome to participate.
 Volunteers 15 and under must be accompanied by an adult.